-If CCI is installed on the same PC as the storage management software for VSP Gx00 models and VSP Fx00 models, use this procedure to upgrade the CCI software.
+If CCI is installed on the same PC as the storage management software for VSP E series, VSP Gx00 models and VSP Fx00 models, use this procedure to upgrade the CCI software.

 To upgrade the CCI version, you must first remove the installed CCI version and then install the new CCI version.